tenet-ac-za/safire.ac.za-website/content/safire/news/20200512-kortext-access.md

   - collaboration
 title: "Kortext textbook solutions accessible via your home instituton"
 ---
-While [Kortex](https://www.kortext.com/) have temporarily made limited free access available under their Free Student eTextbook Programme [FSTP](https://www.kortext.com/free-student-etextbook-programme/), Federation based access is also now possible.
+While [Kortex](https://www.kortext.com/) have temporarily made limited free access available under their Free Student eTextbook Programme [FSTP](https://www.kortext.com/free-student-etextbook-programme/), Federation based access is also now possible.<!--more-->

 Based upon a request from our colleagues at [Nelson Mandela University](https://mandela.ac.za/), [Rhodes University](https://ru.ac.za/), and the [University of Cape Town](https://uct.ac.za/), SAFIRE have worked with, and these institutions in allowing easy integration to Kortext's online textbook solutions.